 Using CCTV to Provide Evidence

 While all CCTV systems aim to prevent or reduce crimes, they offer another advantage: They provide evidence in case of legal action.
 Like all legal matters, admissibility can prove tricky, hinging on all manner of factors.
 But that shouldn’t make you believe that CCTV is unimportant.
 Quite to the contrary!
 A 2009 article by The Telegraph proclaimed that roughly seven out of 10 murders were solved thanks to CCTV footage.
 The academic journal PNAS concluded that surveillance video was so influential that even the speed at which it was played back impacted juries’ opinions on cases.
 The application is clear.
 If you believe that a crime committed on or near your property could embroil you in a trial, it just makes sense to invest in a CCTV system.
+What’s more, these systems often help investigators, and CCTV in criminal investigations can help secure convictions and recoup losses.

 A Trusted Security Company as a Partner